jes_3.gif (30376 bytes)

 How many dogs do you place a year?

-On average, we only place about 10 dogs a year.
+On average, we place about 5 dogs a year.

 Do you place BMD's in my state?

-The BMDCR has placed dogs in Colorado, Wyoming, and Montana.
+We have placed dogs in Colorado, Wyoming, and Montana.
 The club actively searches for dogs in our region of responsibility that includes the states of Colorado, Utah, New Mexico, Wyoming, and Montana.
-If you do not live in one of these five states, you may still fill out a rescue application but the likelihood of receiving a BMDCR rescue is extremely remote.
+If you do not live in one of these five states, you may still fill out a rescue application but the likelihood of receiving a dog is extremely remote.
 Instead, you should contact a club closer to you.
 See the list of other BMD clubs.

 Berners cost too much from breeders; can I get one cheaper through rescue?